alex-vladut/chat/README.md

 ## 2-way SMS communication with AWS Pinpoint

 Possible issues:
 - I can't find any way to programatically request long codes (i.e. phone numbers).
 Seems to be possible through AWS Console only.
+The option seems to be available on the other hand through Twilio: https://www.twilio.com/docs/phone-numbers/api/availablephonenumber-resource
 - There is a limit of 1 message per second per phone number.
 We need to take extra measures to address this limitation so that we don't end up with unsent messages.
 - The cost for a long code seems to be upfront per month.
 How are we going to manage the phone numbers?
 Can we reuse them between multiple locations?
 But then there is a problem because one clinic may receive a message from a patient of a previous clinic!
+- There is a limit of $1 by default which should be lifted when performing any real application: https://docs.aws.amazon.com/pinpoint/latest/userguide/channels-sms-awssupport-spend-threshold.html